Master2022E/OnionRTC-experiment/Deployment/Ansible/Readme.md

 ## Setup Big Buck Bunny

-Must be run after the git repository have been fetch, else it will fail or need the force option.
+> NOTE: Must be run after the git repository have been fetch, else it will fail or need the force option.

 ```shell
 ansible-playbook playbooks/setupBigBuckbunny.yaml